MOTUS PRIVACY NOTICE

 If an exception applies, we will tell you this when responding to your request.
 We may request you provide us with information necessary to confirm your identity before responding to any request you make.

-If you are in the UK or the EU, in accordance with Article 77 of the General Data Protection Regulation, you may also make a complaint to the data protection regulator in the country where you usually live or work, or where an alleged infringement of the EU’s General Data Protection Regulation has taken place.
+If you are in the UK or the EU, in accordance with Article 77 of the EU GDPR and/or UK GDPR (as applicable), you may also make a complaint to the data protection regulator in the country where you usually live or work, or where an alleged infringement of the EU GDPR and/or UK GDPR (as applicable) has taken place.
 Alternatively, you may seek a remedy through the courts if you believe your rights have been breached.

-If you have any queries or complaints about our collection, use or storage of your personal information, or if you wish to exercise any of your rights in relation to your personal information, please contact us at firstname.lastname@example.org or write to us at:
+If you have any queries or complaints about our collection, use or storage of your personal information, questions about how our service providers outside Canada process your personal information or if you wish to exercise any of your rights in relation to your personal information, please contact our Vice President IT & Security at [email protected] or write to us at: